Executing single file csharp files - No .csproj Required

-Create a simple .cs file and save it. (eg: hello.cs)
+Create a .cs file and save it. (eg: hello.cs)

 Console.WriteLine("Hello world");Execute the file using dotnet run ./hello.cs